Close Menu

 Let them be the teacher!
 Suddenly, we are 15 minutes into math practice, she is laughing, and the frustration is gone.

-Use a timer that they can see.
 We keep a simple wall clock next to our homework spot.

 A father and daughter doing homework with a large white analog clock placed visibly on the table to track time.